 Credendo SR has no financing or operating-leasing contracts.
 Rental contracts are shown on the liability as well on the asset side of the balance sheet within Solvency II according to IFRS 16 since 2019.

 Information regarding holdings in related undertakings

-Credendo SR does not use alternative valuation methods regarding the valuation of related undertakings.
+Credendo SR does not have related undertakings.

 Changes regarding the recognition and valuation bases